-Dr. Chaturvedi earned a degree in veterinary medicine (1999) from the Andhra Pradesh Agricultural University, India and an M.P.H.
-(2002) and Ph.D.
-(2004) in epidemiology from Tulane University.
-He joined IIB as a postdoctoral fellow in 2005, became a research fellow in 2007, was appointed as a tenure-track investigator in 2009, and was awarded scientific tenure and promoted to senior investigator in November 2016.
+Dr. Chaturvedi earned a degree in veterinary medicine from the Andhra Pradesh Agricultural University, India, and an M.P.H. and Ph.D. in epidemiology from Tulane University, New Orleans, Louisiana.
+He joined IIB as a postdoctoral fellow in 2005, became a research fellow in 2007, was appointed as a tenure-track investigator in 2009 and awarded scientific tenure and promoted to senior investigator in 2016.
 He joined the Clinical Epidemiology Unit of the Clinical Genetics Branch in 2017.
+In 2021, Dr. Chaturvedi took on the role of Senior Advisor for Faculty Development.

 Dr. Chaturvedi studies the molecular epidemiology of two common cancers—head and neck cancers and lung cancers.
 His work addresses research questions on etiology and natural history that have high potential for translation into efforts for screening and early detection of head and neck cancers and lung cancers.